iamtinsae/mini-trello/README.md

 - Django-graphene: A library for building GraphQL APIs with Django
 - React: A JavaScript library for building user interfaces
 - react-beautiful-dnd: A library for adding drag-and-drop functionality to React applications
+- headlessui: A library for building accessible, headless UI components
 - Apollo GraphQL: A library for building GraphQL clients

 ## Installation